 How To Rig A Ned Rig?

-Before you can fish ned rigs you have to know how to rig it.
-The simplicity of the ned rig makes it an easy set up.
+Before you can fish ned style jig heads you have to know how to rig it.
+The simplicity of the rig makes it an easy set up.
 Simply tie your ned jig head to your line.
 Pick the appropriate weight you want for the type of fishing you will be doing.
 Thread the soft plastic over the shank of the hook and you are ready to go fishing.
 It is that simple yet effective for catching bass.
 This is a very lightweight set up so you want to have the proper fishing gear.
 Do not use your catfish fishing rod with a 30lb test on it.
 It's too big to fish the neds.
-Have a separate pole and dedicate it to being your ned rig rod.
+Have a separate pole and dedicate it to being your finesse rod.
 Your ned rig setup will be a medium-light action rod with a spinning reel with monofilament line or fluorocarbon that is 4 to 6-pound test.
 You want to be able to feel every bump on the bottom or nibble of a fish.
 Going lightweight will ensure you have total feel over your setup.